 Choosing Ambient Lighting

-Ambient lighting can be provided by light fixtures with dimmer switches or by lamps.
+Light fixtures can provide ambient lighting with dimmer switches or by lamps.
 Dimmer switches offer greater control over the ambient light because you can adjust them to create just the right amount of light in your room.

 While there are several types of ambient lights, two of the most popular include:

 They provide light directly to one area instead of lighting up an entire room.
-Floor lamps are perfect for areas where you’ll be doing work on your laptop, reading a book or painting.
-They’re also great for creating soft candlelight ambiance in the living room or bedroom.
+Floor lamps are perfect for areas where you’ll be working on your laptop, reading a book, or painting.
+They’re also great for creating a soft candlelight ambiance in the living room or bedroom.

 Ambient lighting is a perfect way to make a room feel warm and cozy.
 The right lighting can provide the perfect backdrop for a romantic evening or set the mood for a relaxing family game night.
 With a few simple tips, you can create an ambient atmosphere in any room with ease.